-ASTM D6866 is the standard test method developed by the American Society for Testing and Materials for determining the biobased content of solid, liquid, and gaseous samples using radiocarbon analysis.
-Because it can be used to analyze any type of sample, it is recognized to be a very good analytical method for different types of biofuel.
+ASTM D6866 is the standard test method developed by ASTM International (formerly the American Society for Testing and Materials) to determine the biobased carbon/biogenic carbon content of solid, liquid, and gaseous samples using radiocarbon analysis.
+Because it can be used to analyze any type of sample, it is recognized to be a very good analytical method for different types of biofuels.

 The radiocarbon dating method may have started as a tool in archaeology and other fossil studies, but it has now found other applications, notably the quantification of the biogenic fractions in biobased materials.